- Injuries From Dog Bites

 - What Should You Do After a Dog Bite Incident?

 With over 4.5 million dog bites a year in the United States and one in five victims needing medical attention, canine attacks are not a rare occurrence.
-Dog bite victims in Illinois should contact the personal injury lawyers at Nessler & Associates to learn their next steps.
+Dog bite victims should contact the personal injury lawyers at Nessler & Associates to learn their next steps.
 Our qualified dog bite attorneys will hold the dog owner accountable and ensure you recover the maximum compensation for your injuries.

 Injuries From Dog Bites

 The size and breed of the dog and its aggression level can impact the types of injuries you may sustain during a dog bite attack.
 The American Animal Hospital Association recently released research indicating that pit bulls account for 22.5% of dog bite attacks, while German shepherds are responsible for around 17.8% of dog bite injuries.

 One of the most common injury types from attacks is dog scratches from the animal’s teeth or paws.
 While some scratches can be to the skin’s surface, harmful germs can cause illness and even sepsis if left untreated.

 Lacerations are cuts that are visible to the naked eye and can affect any part of the body.
 Facial lacerations from dog bites can be serious, and you need to receive treatment as soon as possible.